meezos/TwitterEventtus/README.md

 6. TwitterMediator:  This class consolidates all Twitter API calls, thereby localizing the impact of any changes by Twitter to one class.

+Update:

+With respect to the issue noted in the ListOnLineFollowersActivity section, regarding functionality that was documented but not yet unimplemented, this issue has been clarified.
+See the reply from Twitter Staff in the provided link.
+The answer, was that Twitter does not have this functionality.
+And if one needs it, then it must be implemented using a custom backend.
+The text in the javadocs has yet to be enriched to avoid confusion.
+I have updated the project with a simple backend.